 - What are the midterm and final “exams” to check for success?

-They are also looking for applications with recommenders that can give specific examples and can clearly demonstrate they know the applicant both as a person and as someone with real capabilities as a researcher.
-Lastly, they want an applicant with a passion for the field and the drive to complete their degree.
+Granting organizations look for recommenders that can give specific examples and can clearly demonstrate they know the applicant, both as a person and as someone with real capabilities as a researcher.